 When bookworm Susan Miller hurts her leg playing soccer, she has no idea it could be the start of her very own love story—a story specked with trouble.

 Trapped on the sidelines watching her friends practice for the winter season, all her anger is directed at the new player the team captain replaced her with.
 And yet, her replacement has the sweetest smile she’s ever seen.

 Against all odds, the guy charms her into a date.
 But when Susan sees him at school the next day, he acts as if he’s never seen her before and even makes fun of her in front of his friends.
 Worse, he’s very obviously trying to hook up with another girl.

-Embarrassed and hurt, Susan decides to forget about this moron.
-Not too difficult of a job—until she runs into him again.
-She is already confused enough because, without his friends, he’s completely different.
-But then, on top of it all, she starts to see double.
+Irritated, Susan decides to forget about this moron.
+Not too difficult of a job—until she runs into him once more, without his friends.
+And everything is different…again.

 Are you hooked? ;)